rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 ## Final Steps
 If you merge in the changes to the *staging* branch and you push, the build will succeed;
 however, your image push will end in failure.
 Why?
-Because the *docker-ci-demo-api* repository doesn't exist on Amazon Elastic Container Registry!
+Because the *docker-ci-demo-api* repository doesn't exist on Amazon ECR!
 Head back to your AWS Management Console and go to the Amazon Elastic Container Registry Console.
 Click on the *Create repository* button and create a repository named *docker-ci-demo-api*.

 ![Amazon ECR](/images/aws-ecr.png)